DHNishi/pause/README.md

   * Pass TSLint on all files.
 (Done.)
   * Clean up the less files to be more idiomatic.
 10. Release to the Chrome app store.
+11. Change user-facing strings to be internationalizable instead of hacking together messages.json as {}.

 The stretch features of this app are as follows: